bhangbro/CdkAppRepo/README.md

 2. `npm install` will install any new dependencies defined in `package.json`

 ## Special Files
+* `clear_git_remote.sh` is executable to clear the git repo these files are connected to
 * `deploy_pipeline.sh` is executable to deploy CDK stack(s)
 * `infrastructure/`
   * `bin/cdk_app.ts` Root file of the CDK app initialization